DecisionsDev/sample-blockchain-vehicle-lifecycle/README.md

 Refer to the "Before you begin" section in https://hyperledger.github.io/composer/installing/development-tools.html to make sure you have all the pre-requisites to run HyperLedger Fabric and Composer on your machine.

-### 2/ Setting up HyperLedger Fabric V1.0 & Composer 0.11.0
+### 2/ Setting up HyperLedger Fabric V1.0 & Composer 0.16.0

 Please refer to https://hyperledger.github.io/composer/installing/development-tools.html to install and run HyperLedger Fabric and Composer.

-Following the steps described in this page should allow you to install Composer (0.11.0 or later) on your machine, install Fabric images and run Fabric on your machine as Docker containers.
+Following the steps described in this page should allow you to install Composer (0.16.0 or later) on your machine, install Fabric images and run Fabric on your machine as Docker containers.

 Use `composer -v` to check the version of Composer that has been installed.

-Note that `downloadFabric.sh` and `createComposerProfile.sh` should be done only once, the first time.
+Note that `downloadFabric.sh` and `createPeerAdminCard.sh` should be done only once, the first time.

 Use `startFabric.sh` to start HyperLedger Fabric processes.
 (You can use `stopFabric.sh` to stop Fabric on your machine).